July 2022 Open Commission Meeting

 Public Drafts of Meeting Items – The FCC is publicly releasing the draft text of each item expected to be considered at this Open Commission Meeting with the exception of items involving specific, enforcement-related matters including restricted proceedings and hearing designation orders.
 One-page cover sheets are included in the public drafts to help summarize each item.
 Links to these materials are provided below.

-*NOTE: These items were adopted prior to the Open Meeting teleconference and thus deleted from the agenda of the meeting itself.
+*NOTE: This item was adopted prior to the Open Meeting and thus deleted from the agenda of the meeting itself.

 - Deletion Notice

 - Tentative Agenda